noman-aslam02/noman-aslam02/README.md

 </div>

-Laravel Full%20Stack developer with hands-on experience building and shipping real web applications — from e-commerce platforms to client-facing service websites.
-I work with **PHP, Laravel, MySQL** and **RESTful APIs**, and handle the full Full%20Stack lifecycle from database design to deployment.
+Laravel Full Stack developer with hands-on experience building and shipping real web applications — from e-commerce platforms to client-facing service websites.
+I work with **PHP, Laravel, MySQL** and **RESTful APIs**, and handle the full Full Stack lifecycle from database design to deployment.
 I've built and co-own a live e-commerce platform, and have freelanced on production projects serving international users.
 Clean code, real business impact, and fast delivery are what I focus on.

 ---